lgbishop/qhronology/docs/source/text/theory/time-travel/quantum/D-CTCs.rst

 .. math:: \StateCV = \MapDCTCsCV_{\Unitary}[\StateCR,\StateCV].
    :label: eq:D-CTCs_CTC

 This condition essentially codifies the requirement that the "younger" CTC state (the right-hand side) exiting the gate is the same as the "older" CTC state (the left-hand side) entering the gate.
-Once solutions to equation :eq:`eq:D-CTCs_CTC` are determined, the evolution of the system state :math:`\StateCR` through the interaction :math:`\Unitary` in this Deutsch model is then simply given by the CR map :eq:`eq:D-CTCs_CR`.
+Once solutions to equation :eq:`eq:D-CTCs_CTC` are determined, the evolution of the system state :math:`\StateCR` through the interaction :math:`\Unitary` in Deutsch's model is then simply given by the CR map :eq:`eq:D-CTCs_CR`.
 Deutsch's original construction specifically interprets D-CTCs as being portals between parallel universes---a time traveller on a D-CTC would pass in and out of such universes---and so the quantum states in this context describes a superposition of states where the time traveller does and does not exist.

 The fact that the imposed self-consistency constraint in :eq:`eq:D-CTCs_CTC` is a fixed-point condition means that the non-linearity introduced to the laws of quantum mechanics is distinct from that of other models.
-Furthermore, as the rigid matching requirement is for the density matrix as opposed to the individual states in a pure state decomposition, the Deutsch model intrinsically treats density matrices ontologically as ontic ("real") objects rather than as epistemic knowledge representations.
+Furthermore, as the rigid matching requirement is for the density matrix as opposed to the individual states in a pure state decomposition, Deutsch's model intrinsically treats density matrices ontologically as ontic ("real") objects rather than as epistemic knowledge representations.

 Deutsch's picture: The rule of maximum entropy
 ----------------------------------------------